 (left) Section built by Pope Innocent VIII; (right) fountain with the coat of arms of Pope Pius IV

 While during the Renaissance no one objected to the fact that a pope spent his time hunting, in the following centuries this pastime was no longer regarded as appropriate for a pope and the lodge was abandoned.
 Today it is part of a hospital run by the Order of the Knights of Malta.

-(left) Ancient fragment and behind it the Malta Cross on the former stables; (right) inscriptions celebrating Pope Innocent VIII (above) and Pope Julius II (below - misspelled)
+(left) Fragment of an ancient altar of the "Arvales", a college of twelve priests, and behind it the Malta Cross on the former stables; (right) inscriptions celebrating Pope Innocent VIII (above) and Pope Julius II (below - misspelled)

 Papa (Pope) means father and it is the title of the Bishop of Rome and Head of the Roman Catholic Church.
 This title was used in medieval inscriptions where in some instances it was written as "P.P."
 (Pater Patrum).
 During the Renaissance and afterwards the popes preferred to use a title (Pontifex Maximus - Pont.
 Max. or P.M.) which was part of the system of government of Ancient Rome.
 Pontifex Maximus was a magistrate in charge of presiding over the most important religious ceremonies; after Augustus it became a title given to the emperors who very often were portrayed in statues as Pontifex Maximus (you may wish to see a statue of Augustus as Pontifex Maximus which was found near S. Lucia in Selci).

 (left) The walls near Porta Portese; (right) 1644 coat of arms of Pope Urban VIII